 Liverpool goalkeeper Brad Jones has supported Anthony Nolan since his son Luca was diagnosed with leukaemia in 2010.
 Although Luca received a bone marrow transplant through Anthony Nolan later that year, he sadly passed away in November 2011.

-Alongside his partner Dani Lawrence, Brad has helped raise vitals funds and awareness for Anthony Nolan.
+Alongside his partner Dani Lawrence, Brad has helped raise vital funds and awareness for Anthony Nolan.

 “Everyone recognises the importance of Anthony Nolan’s work.
 If you’re selected to be somebody’s donor, most of the time it’s like giving blood.
 We need to spread that word especially, because it’s so easy to help save somebody’s life.